Tourism carrying capacity

-"Tourism Carrying Capacity" is defined by the World Tourism Organization as “The maximum number of people that may visit a tourist destination at the same time, without causing destruction of the physical, economic, socio-cultural environment and an unacceptable decrease in the quality of visitors' satisfaction”.
-Whereas Middleton and Hawkins Chamberlain (1997) define it as “the level of human activity an area can accommodate without the area deteriorating, the resident community being adversely affected or the quality of visitors experience declining” what both these definitions pick up on is that the carrying capacity is the point at which a destination or attraction starts experiencing adverse effects as a result of the number of visitors.
+"Tourism Carrying Capacity" is defined by the World Tourism Organization as "The maximum number of people that may visit a tourist destination at the same time, without causing destruction of the physical, economic, socio-cultural environment and an unacceptable decrease in the quality of visitors' satisfaction".
+Whereas Middleton and Hawkins Chamberlain (1997) define it as "the level of human activity an area can accommodate without the area deteriorating, the resident community being adversely affected or the quality of visitors experience declining" what both these definitions pick up on is that the carrying capacity is the point at which a destination or attraction starts experiencing adverse effects as a result of the number of visitors.

 Although it is challenging to pinpoint a specific number of visitors beyond which damage begins, even an imperfect estimate of the TCC can guide policies that cap the number of visitors and reduce the environmental impact of tourism.
 For example, the government of Peru limits the number of hikers on the Inca Trail to 500 per day, because geologists warned that a larger number could cause serious erosion.

+One example of managing tourism carrying capacity is evident in the Inca Trail, particularly during high-demand months like March.
+The Peruvian government has implemented strict regulations, including limiting the number of daily permits for trekkers, to preserve the environment and the cultural heritage of the trail.
+As outlined by Life Expeditions, understanding the climate and preparing adequately for the trek, such as by choosing the right time to visit and following environmental guidelines, plays a crucial role in mitigating the impact of tourism on this fragile ecosystem.

 At the extreme, in areas where the objective is to maintain pristine conditions, any level of visitor use creates adverse or negative impacts, suggesting that the carrying capacity is zero.
 The acceptable level of damage is a matter of human judgment.
 Understanding what is acceptable is the focus of the limits of acceptable change planning process referred to later in this article.

 There are numerous forms of carrying capacity relevant to tourism.
 This article will focus on the four most commonly used.